-It also includes a conflict between a board member's duty to Animal Care Australia and another duty that the board member has (for example, to another charity).
-A conflict of interest may be actual, potential or perceived and may be financial or non-financial.
+It also includes a conflict between a Committee member's duty to Animal Care Australia and another duty that the member has (for example, to another charity).
+A conflict of interest may be actual, potential, or perceived and may be financial or non-financial.

-These situations present the risk that a person will make a decision based on, or affected by, these influences, rather than in the best interests of the charity.
+These situations present the risk that a person will decide based on, or affected by, these influences, rather than in the best interests of the charity.

-Therefore these situations must be managed accordingly.
+Therefore, these situations must be managed accordingly.